elennick/Moan.lua/README.md

 ```

 On the final message in the array of messages, the three options will be displayed.
 Upon pressing return, the function relative to the open will be called.

-There must be three options, no less and no more - else an error will be thrown.
-(I'll get around to this soon...)
+There can be "infinite" options, however the options will probably overflow depending on your UI configuration.

 ```lua
 Moan.new("Title", {"Hello--World--This--Is--Lots--of pauses."})